WrappedUsername/Ethernaut/contracts/Level 0/README.md

 ```JavaScript
 await contract.info()
 ```
-- here is the code snippet from the contract showing this function and what it returns,
+- here is the code snippet from the contract showing this function and what it returns to us, as a string of info in console,

 ```Solidity